-The long term data shows a decline in bus journey times of between 0.6 and 0.7% per annum from 1966, on the two sections of route above, that I was able to compare current timetables with historic.
+The long term data shows a decline in bus journey times of between 0.6 and 0.7% per annum from 1966, on the two sections of route, that compared current timetables with historic.

 This compares favourably with the UK trend which is nearer 1% per annum decline.